-This is CLICE and CEIC combined.
-Myrtle does only underwrite insurance business through CLICE and CEIC.
+Myrtle only underwrites insurance business through CLICE and CEIC and therefore Myrtle results are for CLICE and CEIC combined.
 The detailed underwriting performance information per country can be found in the QRT S.05.01.02 in the Appendix.

 A.3.
 Investment Performance